-A landrace strain is one of the varieties of marijuana strains which has pure genetics because it has not been diluted with other marijuana strains.
-When marijuana strains are crossbred the resulting strains are called hybrids.
+A landrace strain is one of the varieties of marijuana strains that has pure genetics because it has not been diluted with other marijuana strains.
+When marijuana strains are crossbred, the resulting strains are called hybrids.
 Landrace strains have not undergone crossbreeding but can be crossbred to produce hybrid strains.

 Landrace strains were the first marijuana strains that grew wildly in different parts of the globe.
-As marijuana became more popular for religious, therapeutic and recreational use, men began to practice selective breeding of marijuana strains.
-This gave rise to the marijuana hybrid strains that we now know such as White Tahoe Cookies, Purple Kush, Chemdawg, and White Widow among other hundreds of marijuana hybrid strains.
+As marijuana became more popular for religious, therapeutic, and recreational use, growers began to practice selective breeding of marijuana strains.
+This gave rise to the marijuana hybrid strains that we now know, such as White Tahoe Cookies, Purple Kush, Chemdawg, and White Widow, among other hundreds of marijuana hybrid strains.

 Landrace Strains From Africa

 Landrace strains are usually indigenous to a particular geographical location.
-Consequently, they also bear the name of that particular geographical location in their nomenclature.
+Consequently, they also bear the name of that particular geographical location in their strain name.
 For example, you might have heard of Hindu Kush, Pakistani Kush, or Panama Red.
-This is not a rule of thumb as some landrace strains bear different names not related to any particular geographical location such as Durban Poison.
+This is not a rule of thumb as some landrace strains bear different names unrelated to any particular geographical location, such as Durban Poison.